 Leaving behind a promising future in the accounting profession, Gabriel ventured into the faraway unknowns of the Tana Delta in Kenya.
 Gabriel’s work involves building individual lives, and thereby entire communities through Tana River Life Foundation, a local NGO he founded.

 We asked him some questions about his experiences and thoughts regarding his journey - if you would like to hear more from Gabriel, come down for HFF 2019!
 For more information, please go to www.charis-singapore.org/hff2019 !

 Gabriel with Solomon Dulu and Kingston Bisiko from Kenya, while on an educational trip in 2018.

 1) Tell us about your first trip to Kenya.

-I first travelled to Kenya in 1988.
+I first traveled to Kenya in 1988.
 I was still 22 and had just completed my final exams at NTU.
 I had a job offer and I wanted a short holiday before embarking on my career as a Tax Accountant.
-My elder brother Francis, who is now a priest, was at that time living in a remote village in Turkana, a semi desert region in the north eastern desert of Kenya.
+My elder brother Francis, who is now a priest, was at that time living in a remote village in Turkana, a semi-desert region in the northeastern desert of Kenya.
 I went for a holiday in Europe with my parents and from there flew to Kenya to visit my brother.
 While there, I met up with some medical nurses from the Claraeulalias Community and witnessed the way they served the marginalized and needy, attending to their basic medical needs.
-I also realized for the first time in my life that life was extremely difficult for so many people, and that there was a much bigger world outside my window.
+I also realized for the first time in my life that life was extremely difficult for so many people and that there was a much bigger world outside my window.
 I was young and this discovery made a deep impression on me.